-Figure 2: Electric Service Territories
+Figure 7-2: Electric Utility Territories

-Public Safety and Administration
+Public and Safety Administration

-The administrative functions of the town are located at Town Hall, while the police department is in a new facility that is part of McCord Square.
-The Vernon Township Fire Protection Territory provides fire service to all portions of the Town located within Vernon Township.
-Fire services for residents in Buck Creek Township is provided by the Buck Creek Fire Department.
+The administrative functions of the town are located at Town Hall, while the police department is in a new headquarters facility that is part of McCord Square.
+The Vernon Township Fire Protection Territory provides fire service to all portions of the town located within Vernon Township.
+Fire services for residents in Buck Creek Township are provided by the Buck Creek Fire Department.